jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 2. [whitelist plugin](https://www.npmjs.com/package/cordova-plugin-whitelist) (Cordova's) is the new `whitelist` system.
 It is required as of *[Cordova Tools 5.0.0](http://cordova.apache.org/news/2015/04/21/tools-release.html) (April 21, 2015)*.
 It has three (3) parts.
 This plugin does NOT apply to iOS.
 3. [W3's `access`](http://www.w3.org/TR/widgets-access/) (Widget Access Request Policy) is usually lumped in with Cordova's `whitelist` plugin documentation, but it is seperate and overlaps with the other systems.
 4. [W3's CSP](http://www.w3.org/TR/CSP2/) (Content Security Policy Level 2) is a whitelist system that is implemented webpage by webpage.
 It is required as of *[Cordova Tools 5.0.0](http://cordova.apache.org/news/2015/04/21/tools-release.html) (April 21, 2015)*.
 It has sixteen (16) parts.
 5. [Apple's ATS](https://web.archive.org/web/20150905111538/https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/) (App Transport Security)  is a whitelist system exclusive to iOS.
 It required as of *iOS9*.
 It is implemented in the `Info.plist`.
-The blog indicates updates to the whitelist system to cross-compile the XML elements with ATS.
+The blog indicates parts of the whitelist system are now cross-compile to ATS elements.
 See [*Apache Cordova iOS 3.9.2*](https://cordova.apache.org/announcements/2015/11/02/cordova-ios-3.9.2.html) 02 Nov 2015 and [*Cordova iOS 4.0.0*](https://cordova.apache.org/announcements/2015/12/08/cordova-ios-4.0.0.html) 08 Dec 2015.

 To walk throught the various different systems would be tedious.
 As such, there are at least five (5) documents that directly support this blog.
 However, let's cut to the chase.